lambda-andrew/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.
+Answer = PropTypes aid developers in catching bugs to determine what props are be passed down.

 - [ ] Describe a life-cycle event in React?
+Answer = The third phase is the Death/Un-mounting phase.
+In this phase the component is removed from the screen using a componentWillUnmount function.

 - [ ] Explain the details of a Higher Order Component?
+A = HOC is an advanced pattern seen in React.
+It is essentially a function that receives a Component as an argument and then returns a source.
+Answer =

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.
+Answer = You can use Reactstrap or styled components to style in React.
+The nice thing about Reactstrap is that there are many pre-built components.

 ## Project Setup